nearai/analytics/dashboard/WEB_COMPONENT_USAGE.md

 # Web Component Usage Guide

-The Historic Performance Dashboard can be used as a configurable web component in other React applications, providing flexible integration options while maintaining full functionality.
+The Dashboard can be used as a configurable web component in other React applications, providing flexible integration options while maintaining full functionality.

 ## Installation